TDRobertson/carla-autonomous-vehicle-scripts/sensor_fusion/deprecated/README.md

 # Adjust number of traffic vehicles
 python multi_sensor_vehicle.py --num-traffic 10  # Spawn 10 traffic vehicles
 python multi_sensor_vehicle.py --num-traffic 0   # No traffic vehicles

+# Enable spectator camera to follow the ego vehicle
+python multi_sensor_vehicle.py --spectator

+# Manual vehicle control
+# In the toggle window, press 'm' to enable or disable manual mode.
+When manual mode is enabled, use WASD to drive the vehicle.
+The toggle window must be focused for keypresses to register.
 ```

 ## Sensor Configuration